 Having attended playgroup in the late 1980’s and early 90’s with both her sons, she has long been an advocate for playgroups.
 She says playgroup not only gave her an enjoyable weekly outing, it was also a place where she met new people who have become lifelong friends.

-Nichola joined Playgroup WA in late 2017 and is responsible for brand and membership.
+Caroline joined Playgroup WA in 2019 and is currently responsible for managing marketing, partnerships and media.

 Qualifications: BA in Social Work